AaronAikman/JSONitor/README.markdown

 Press Ctrl+F to focus the find bar

-Start typing the find entries in the Text View
+Start typing to find entries in the Text View

-Press Return to find the next match
+Press Enter to find the next match

 Press Ctrl+Shift+F to select all matches in the Text View

-Press Ctrl+Return to focus the Text View
+Press Ctrl+Enter to focus the Text View

 #### Bookmarks and Tabs
 ![BookmarksAndTabs](https://imgur.com/V1zHp8w.gif)